Key Takeaways:

 5. THCP (Tetrahydrocannabiphorol)

-Because of its intensity, THCP is best suited for experienced users who prefer deep body relaxation and extended highs.
-It’s often sold in tinctures or vapes that allow precise dosing.
+Due to its intensity, THCP is best suited for experienced users who prefer deep body relaxation and extended highs.

 6. THCV (Tetrahydrocannabivarin)